cinchapi/concourse/README.md

 You can find more examples in the [examples](examples) directory.
 More information is also available in the [Concourse Guide](http://concoursedb.com/guide) and [API documentation](concourse/README.md).

 ## Motivation
+Concourse was built in response to the fact that the existing landscape of storage technologies are simply unfit to meet the requirements of developers today.

-Whether you use SQL or NoSQL, building data driven software forces you to spend too much time managing databases.
-At each step, you're constantly forced to plan, profile, and optimize.
-This slows down your ability to prototype, adds operational complexity when you iterate, and costs lots of money when you scale.
+Whether you use SQL or NoSQL, the existing data storage solutions are incredibly time intensive to manage.
+Administrators and developers are constantly forced to reevaluate decisions, profile the system, and perform manual optimizations.
+Even systems that claim to address this problem only do so by trading off critical features like ACID transactions.
+This slows down development and introduces operational complexity and unnecessary scaling costs.

 ###### Planning
 You have an awesome idea for a product?
 Great!
 But before you start building, you've got to figure out how to translate that idea into a rigid database structure.
 And if you want to change a feature down the line, you've got to migrate your existing data.
 This slows down your ability to prototype, iterate and pivot.